jloveric/language-interpolation/README.md

 python examples/high_order_interpolation.py -m data.type=sequence
 ```
 # Decent parameters
+A few notes.
+For normalization, layer norm is the best, followed by maxabs and then no normalization .
+The only advantage
+to maxabs is that there are no trainable parameters.
+The best optimizer is Lion, it seems by a long shot.
+I think for
+these type of networks that have potentially steep gradients due to the polynomials, this is especially the case (since it uses the sign of the gradient).
+So far,
+kaiming initialization seems to be performing better than linear initialization, but I need to investigate this further.

 ### sparse mlp
 A few networks which are large enough to memorize "The Dunwich Horror" which is fairly short (120KB).
 Using Adam + learning rate scheduler.